10 Nutrients to Improve Thyroid Function

 Symptoms of Thyroid Dysfunction:

 Hyperthyroidism, or too much thyroid hormone, upregulates specific processes such as increased energy expenditure that result in weight loss.
 Unfortunately, the opposite is most often true in today’s Western culture.
-Low concentrations of thyroid hormone levels (hypothyroidism) causes a sluggish thyroid characterized by: (1)
+Low concentrations of thyroid hormone levels (hypothyroidism) cause a sluggish thyroid characterized by: (1)

 • Slow resting energy expenditure (reduced ability to burn fat)